Skip to main content

 • Implemented in high-vibration applications.
 The components don’t fall off since the core reduces the vibration.

-In a typical single-sided LED MCPCB, the circuitry layer of copper foil is bonded to a layer of thermally conductive dielectric material.
-This dielectric layer is further bonded to a thicker layer of metal which can be either Aluminum 5052 (5052H32), Aluminum 6061 (6061T6), or Copper C1100.
+In a typical single-sided LED MCPCB, copper foil is bonded to a thermally conductive dielectric material layer.
+This dielectric layer is further bonded to a thicker metal, which can be either Aluminum 5052 (5052H32), Aluminum 6061 (6061T6), or Copper C1100.

 LED Metal Core PCB Cross-Section